It is well with me only when I have a chisel in my hand

 The first step in flattening or truing an ura is to evaluate its condition.
 Don’t start grinding away willy nilly without first checking it and making a plan.
 If you find you cannot stop yourself, don’t walk but run to the nearest pharmacy and buy a bucket of the medicine discussed in part 19 in this series about maintaining sharpening stones.

-Another method to check the ura for planar is to paint the shiny lands with dark marking pen ink or Dykem liquid, apply a bit of fine sharpening stone mud to a piece of flat glass, like the piece mentioned in Part 17, and rub the blade’s flat or ura over the glass.
+Another method to check the ura for planar is to paint the shiny lands with dark marking pen ink or Dykem liquid, apply a tiny bit of fine sharpening stone mud to a piece of flat glass, like the piece mentioned in Part 17, and rub the blade’s flat or ura over the glass.
 The high spots will become obvious.
 If the ura is banana shaped (convex), mark the high spot with your marking pen.
-More often than not, the ura of chisels will be generally flat, but the last 2mm or so of the cutting edge will be curved upwards towards the chisel’s face.
+More often than not, the ura of chisels will be generally flat, but sometimes the last 2mm or so of the cutting edge will be curved upwards towards the chisel’s face.

 I learned two things from my examination of this atsunomi.
 First, there is a high spot (convex) at the skinny land on one side located approximately 1/2 to 5/8 the blades’ distance from the cutting edge.
 The land on the other side seems a little low.
 Hmm, curious.
 This is a bit unusual, but it happens when a blade warps during heat treat, which Shirogami steels tends to do frequently.

 The second problem I observed was that the last 3~4mm of the itoura land at the cutting edge curves downward away from the ura just a tiny bit, enough to cause problems.